-Croydon has a diverse community that brings great social and economic benefits to the borough, but makes it all the more important to work to strengthen community cohesion and advance opportunity and fairness.
-As partners we want to support the development of inclusive communities that are dynamic, connected and fair, where people are not divided by differences but recognise the benefits of diversity, respect and learn from each other, and connect by sharing common goals and aspirations.
+Croydon has a diverse community - ethnically, racially and culturally.
+Such diversity brings great social and economic benefits to the borough, but makes it all the more important to work to strengthen community cohesion and advance opportunity and fairness.
+As partners we want to support the development of inclusive communities that are dynamic, connected and fair, where people are